msaenzde11/students_material/docs/en/03_javascript-begginer.md

 ### Exercise 2 - True or false

-Using promp, variables and **conditionals**, ask questions to the users and display the result on the console.
+Using prompt, variables and **conditionals**, ask questions to the users and display the result on the console.

-  1. Ask: "Tomatos are fruits, not vegetables: true or false".
+  1. Ask: "Tomatoes are fruits, not vegetables: true or false".
 If that answer is "true" you show "correct", otherwise show "incorrect".
   1. Ask: "You should drink 8 glasses of water: true or false".
 If that answer is "false" you show "correct", otherwise show "incorrect".
   1. Ask: "Fishes have only three seconds of memory: true or false".
 If that answer is "false" you show "correct", otherwise show "incorrect".
   1. Ask: "The Great Wall of China is the only man made structure visible from space